 Telechron "H" Clock Rotors

 My business is rebuilding your original rotor.
 The type "H" is the standard sized rotor which generally turns at the rate of 3.6 R.P.M.
 Most "H" rotors cost $100.00 plus $15.00 priority mail (Canada is $40.00) and have a 2-year warranty, which brings your total cost to $115.00 assuming you send the old rotor at time of payment.
 If your "H" rotor is aluminum it is far too fragile for rebuilding and I subsitute a copper and nickel "H" rotor at an additional $50.00 for a total of $150.00 plus $15.00 priority mail (Canada is $40.00), which brings your total cost to $165.00.
 I must have the old rotor or add $50.00.
 Aluminum rotors will NOT qualify as an exchange for their copper and nickel counterparts.
 Typically aluminum rotors have a M # of 3300 or higher.
-My turnaround is 4 to 6 weeks for motor/rotor service, 8 to 12 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
+My turnaround is 3 to 4 weeks for motor/rotor service, 4 to 6 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
 Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
 If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $85.00 with everything else staying the same.
 The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
 I can ship at that price for clocks up to 22" long ($200.00 total).
+Overhaul Telechron "H " clock rotor $100.00 Labor and cleaning of movement $50.00 Return shipping and handling $50.00 Total $200.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
+Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $500.00, then the movement would have the same 2-year warranty as the rotor.
 One thing you can do before you send in the motor (coil, field, & rotor) is to take a Multimeter or Volt/Ohm meter, these are less than $20.00 at any hardware store, and with no current on the clock, set the meter to Ohms and touch the two leads to the end of the wires or the posts on the coil where the wires connect and see if you get a reading.
 Just about any reading is a good one.
 But if you get no reading what-so-ever then the motor's coil is dead and you'll need a replacement coil.
 I'll not ship the rotor/motor until I received payment.
 I ONLY accept money orders, certified checks, or company checks for payment but repeat customers may use personal checks.
 Normally shipping takes place one week or so after I receive payment and thanks !

 For return shipping I use USPS for all shipping.
 If you want to use another carrier then you will have to arrange everything for shipping, meaning I hand the box to the driver, get a receipt and nothing else.